trdroid/Android-Examples/_misc/Basics/BrowseQuotes/README.md

 The package name gets reserved for a developer when the developer signs and registers the app with various app publishers.
 This implies that the developer alone can update the app once it is deployed.

+<b> Process name and User ID </b>

+Android uses the package name for the name of the process that runs the components (activities, services, broadcast receivers) of an app.

+Android assigns a unique user ID for the process which is the user ID for the underlying Linux OS.

 <img src="_misc/package%20summary.png"/>